 How to Travel to Hampi from Bangalore?

 From Bangalore, if you plan to go via road you can either chose the Karnataka State Buses or you can hire a car from various car rental apps on your phone.
 A bus would be a preferably better option to explore Hampi.
 This is because of the various off-road terrains, you would have to abandon your vehicle at a point anyway.

 It takes approximately 800 INR and 8 to 9 hours to reach Hampi from Bangalore.
 You can book your journey on the Karnataka State Bus Service website (KSRTC).

 You can also opt for travelling to Hampi.
 Please note that a direct train to Hampi is not available.
-Hospet, which is the nearest city from Hampi (around 13 kms) has a train station.
+Hospet, which is the nearest city to Hampi (around 13 kms) has a train station.
 So if you travel via train, you would be boarding the train from Yeshwantpur Junction in Bangalore and reach Hospet station in the duration of around 8 to 10 hours.

 After reaching Hospet, you will have to take a private tuk tuk or local bus to Hampi.
 The most economical way is to take the tuk tuk to the Hospet bus stand and then going to Hampi via local buses.

 For adventure lovers, bikes can also be a feasible option.
 Rent a bike in Bangalore and ride it till Hampi.
 But ensure your safety at all times.